leta199/SQL-Trading-Analytics/README.md

 The key questions we would like to answer are:
 1) What stocks have historically had a higher than average opening, closing and high?
 2) What are the most popular shares by quantity sold?

+### DATA
+For this query we began by definging the requirements for to keep track of our stock information.
+We define the logical structure of our database.
+This information is broken into the following tables:

 ### **QUERY #1**